Psalm 96 – Declaring the Glory of God to the Entire World

 Then all the trees of the woods will rejoice before the Lord.

 For He is coming, for He is coming to judge the earth.

 He shall judge the world with righteousness,

 And the peoples with His truth.

 a.
-Let the heavens rejoice, and the let the earth be glad: The thought introduced in the previous line is used as reason for all creation to be glad.
-The fact that God is a righteous judge who will call things into account will be good for creation – good for the heavens, the earth, the sea, the field, and all the trees.
+Let the heavens rejoice, and let the earth be glad: The thought introduced in the previous line is used as reason for all creation to be glad.
+The fact that God is a righteous judge who will call things into account is good for creation – good for the heavens, the earth, the sea, the field, and all the trees.

 i.
 “Transported with a view of these grand events, and beholding in spirit the advent of King Messiah; the Psalmist exults in most jubilant and triumphant strains, calling the whole creation to break forth into joy, and to celebrate the glories of redemption.”
 (Horne)